-That’s because besides the product listing ads in the search results, Smart Shopping Ads will also run on the Display Network.
+That’s because besides the product listing ads in the search results, your Smart Shopping Ads also run on the Display Network.

-So to make sure those look good, you need to provide additional assets to Google.
+To make sure those look good, you need to provide additional assets to Google.
 This allows them to mix and match different elements to tailor each ad to its placement.

-Google calls these Responsive Display Ads.
-These are a limited version of the ads you can create for a Display campaign:
+They are a limited version of the Display ads you can create for a Display campaign:

-You need to provide an image, a short and Long headline, a description and a final URL.
+You need to provide an image, a short and long headline, a description and a final URL.
 The video is optional but I’d highly recommend adding one!

 On the right hand side of the Ad section inside Google Ads, there is a preview pane.
-Using this, you can toggle through all of the different combinations that are possible, booth on desktop and mobile.
-(There is one ad format missing from the preview, drop by in the comments if you discover which one :P)
+Using this, you can toggle through all of the different combinations that are possible, both on desktop and mobile.

 Here is an example from my Smart Shopping campaign.
 This is a YouTube Ad: